contains the active ingredient valganciclovir

 rash, itching or hives on the skin

-If you are not sure if you should be taking VALCYTE, talk to your doctor.
+If you are not sure whether you should start taking VALCYTE, talk to your doctor.

 Use in children